 - Tax and fraud-related issues – Sometimes an organization is forced to shut down operations when it is unable to pay its taxes or when company executives being involved in fraud.
 A bankruptcy will deal with the fraud claims in an orderly fashion as well as claims from all creditors.

 Managing Business during Bankruptcy

 Running a corporate entity during the bankruptcy period can be a challenge.
 All eyes are on the company to avoid making other poor decisions, and the management’s decisions are routinely scrutinized by the Court and the Creditor’s Committee.
 This can also be a tricky time to get new credit, new staff, or venture into new areas of operation.

 Chapter 11 – Business Reorganization & Restructuring

-Reorganization of business can have a varied meaning to different people.
-The general meaning can be as simple as looking at how a business is run and introducing changes.
+Reorganization does not mean the same thing for every business.
+In general, reorganization can be as simple as looking at how a business is run and introducing changes.
 It can also mean finding ways to extend the life of a company possibly facing imminent bankruptcy, or that has already been declared bankrupt.
-This is done through either extending credit lines or negotiating with suppliers to continue providing materials to keep the organization afloat.
+This kind of reorganization involves extending credit lines or negotiating with suppliers to continue providing materials to keep the organization afloat.
 Restructuring can also include reducing or increasing the number of branches, reconstituting the board, or even selling off shares to the public or a significant shareholder.

 Steps of Reorganizations

 Most of the reorganization steps start internally, and if a business is big enough to have an internal legal advisor, they will initiate this step together with the management.
 If there is no internal legal counsel, an external legal firm with bankruptcy experience should be hired to advise the business in this process.